Harshal-Git/LinkedLists/src/main/java/com/zz/LRUCache/readMe.txt

 1. Defined cache size in advance.
 And provided sequence of entries to be validated against the cache.

-2. When it's a cache miss (entry not found present in cache); the entry will be added in the cache at front.
+2. When it's a cache miss (entry not found present in cache); the new entry will be added in the cache at front.
 	And remaining element (if exist) will be shifted towards end.

-3. When it's a cache hit (entry found in the cache); it will come in front in the cache; and elements are rearranged.
+3. When it's a cache hit (entry found in the cache); existing entry will come in front in the cache; and remaining elements are rearranged.

 4. When cache is full; and new entry miss the cache, the last element; which has not been used recently (least recently used) will be removed from cache.